 A: You will have an opportunity the following year to retake the examinations.

-A: Complete the online application form or for further information on our courses please contact the department:
+A: Complete the online application form.
+If you have any further questions regarding our courses, please contact the department.

 Tel: +44 (0) 29 2074 4155/2247